EricJ19/stock-geometizer/README.md

 The inner shape and color represent expert advise for the stock while the outer shape represents trends in firm performance such as 3 year growth rate.
 The more green and the more edges, the more desirable; the more red and the less edges, the less desirable.
+These factors are weighed and scaled to create a wide range of geometry, making stock data more easy to visualize than ever before.

 Compare up to three different stocks using updating financial data to easily inform your investment decisions.